-The lead investigator of the CS may choose to establish a core writing team including at least the first author (if not themself), the lead epidemiologist/statistician, the analyst, and a senior author.
+The lead investigator of the CS will establish a core writing team including at least the first author, the lead epidemiologist/statistician, the analyst, and a senior author.
 This team will work closely together during the process including cleaning data, evaluating validity of data, coding variables, and defining exposures, outcomes, confounders and effect modifiers.
 Small group calls and periodic full writing team calls should be scheduled during this time and throughout the process of analysis and drafting of the manuscript.